Androidlabz/NfcReaderLibrary/README.md

     }
   }

-  //In on pause disable the nfc adapter
+    //In on pause disable the nfc adapter foreground dispatch

      @Override
      protected void onPause() {

     super.onPause();
     if (mNfcAdapter != null) {
       mNfcAdapter.disableForegroundDispatch(this);
     }
     }

     //on New intent we will recieve the tag in parcelable extra

     @Override
     protected void onNewIntent(Intent intent) {

     super.onNewIntent(intent);
     if (mNfcChipReader != null) {
       mNfcChipReader.nfcTagReadBuilder(intent);
     }
     }